As someone who has gotten her tongue pierced, I share with you everything you need to know about what to do before

 Who Can't Get Their Tongue Pierced?

 - People who have a very short tongue.
-This includes you if you are unable to stick out your tongue or stick it out very far.
+This includes you if you cannot stick out your tongue or stick it out very far.

 - People who have a lot of webbing that stretches far up the tongue.
-This webbing should never cut because cutting can cause extreme swelling, suffocation, and bleeding.
+This webbing should never be cut because cutting can cause extreme swelling, suffocation, and bleeding.
 It is not legal for anyone but a medical surgeon in a hospital to cut a tongue to increase its length.

 - People who have a vein in the wrong place.
 Some people have a vein directly down the center of their tongue.
 Even so, you may be able to get a piercing if the piercer can put it at a slight slant or offset it so it doesn't touch your artery.
 You may not be able to get venoms (a piercing on either side) if your veins are running down the sides of the tongue.
 Your piercer can assess whether this will be an issue.

 - People with certain health conditions.
-If you suffer from any form of paralysis, nerve issues, or any health conditions, you should alert your piercer.
+If you have paralysis, nerve issues, or any health conditions, you should alert your piercer.

 How Old Do You Have to Be to Get Your Tongue Pierced?